 A watercourse's meander belt width is a designated corridor that is intended to contain all of the natural meander and migration tendencies of a channel based on historic alignment and potential future alignment.
 This permits channel adjustment to occur without risking damage to surrounding infrastructure and property.
 Implementation and respect for the meander belt width corridor can reduce and control negative impacts which may occur as a result of urbanization.
 A secondary benefit of the meander belt width is to protect surrounding riparian vegetation.
 Development within the meander belt width is strictly limited to specific low impact and localized uses, such as trail or road crossings, and therefore disturbance to vegetation is minimized.
 Maintaining riparian vegetation ensures resiliency of the fluvial system as proper vegetative support reduces bank erosion and widening.
-Meander belt mapping, updated following the Phase 1 report is available in Appendix D. The update includes linework for HT-2b-2 (S3) which was upgraded from HDF to watercourse in 2017.
+Meander belt mapping is available in Appendix D. The update includes linework for HT-2b-2 (S3) and E-T1-4 which were upgraded from HDF to watercourse in 2017.

-An additional erosion allowance and ecological buffers have been considered for the Premier Gateway Subwatershed Area as setbacks to the meander belt corridor.
-Final corridor widths for each reach will provide a continuous natural corridor, forming the Natural Heritage System (ref.
+An additional erosion allowance and ecological buffers have been considered for the Premier Gateway Lands as setbacks to the meander belt corridor.
+Final corridor widths for each reach provides a continuous natural corridor, forming the Natural Heritage System (ref.
 Table 4.2.2).

-All watercourses identified in this study are protected within the proposed Premier Gateway Natural Heritage System (NHS).
-However, there are areas where the final corridor width is not encompassed by the preliminary NHS.
-In general the NHS sufficiently contains the final corridors as depicted in Figure 4.2.1.
+In general, the NHS is noted to sufficiently contain the final corridors as depicted in Figure 4.2.1.
 However there are localized zones where the final corridor extends outside of the preliminary NHS.
-Most discrepancies occur in E-T1-3 where the final corridor limit falls outside of the NHS by approximately 13m at the most, which is considered relatively minor.
+Most discrepancies occur in E-T1-3 where the final corridor limit falls outside of the NHS by approximately 13 m at the most, which is considered relatively minor.
+Similarly, discrepancies exist for E-T1-4 which is currently straightened and piped.
+However, it is anticipated that this reach will be remediated and realigned as part of future works, and the meander belt updated accordingly, which will require refinements to the NHS at later planning and design stages (ref.
+Drawing E-7 in Appendix E for recommended reaches for realignment or remediation).